OSGeo/grass-addons/README.md

 must be requested, see here for details: \
    https://trac.osgeo.org/grass/wiki/HowToContribute#WriteaccesstotheGRASSaddonsrepository

+However, it is also possible to fork this repository, insert your AddOn or fix an existing one in a new branch and finally open a [pull request](https://help.github.com/en/articles/about-pull-requests).

+In either case, please read the submitting rules at the bottom of this page.

 ## How to get the AddOn code?

-Clone of the entire Addons git repository:
+Clone of the entire AddOns git repository:

     git clone https://github.com/OSGeo/grass-addons.git grass_addons